dtorres47/fuel-downloader/README.md

-# go-api
+# fuel-downloader

-A simple Go REST API with Postgres persistence.
+A Go REST API with Postgres persistence.
+It downloads rates from https://www.eia.gov/petroleum/gasdiesel/

 ## 🚀 Features